himanshu2454/Kunteksto/docs_source/source/intro.rst

 This is the **preferred environment** for a tool like Kunteksto because it integrates easily with systems for domain experts, data engineers and data scientists.

-- Install Anaconda Python 3.6+ for your platform according to the instructions `here <https://docs.continuum.io/anaconda/install/>`_
+- `Download and install <https://www.continuum.io/downloads>`_ Anaconda Python 3.6+ for your platform.
-- Install SQLiteBrowser as directed by the links above.
+- More detailed Anaconda instructions are `here <https://docs.continuum.io/anaconda/install/>`_  if you prefer.
+- Install `SQLiteBrowser <http://sqlitebrowser.org/>`_ or other tool for editing SQLite databases.
 - If you are using Linux or Mac OSX, follow the `instructions for your platform <http://lxml.de/installation.html>`_ for **lxml** installation.

 - Open a terminal window and create a conda environment.
-On Windows it is best to open an *Anaconda Terminal* from the Anaconda menu:
+On Windows it is best to open an *Anaconda Prompt* terminal from the Anaconda menu:

 .. code-block:: sh